 The EWB Challenge Series is unique platform which connects community-based organisations and universities.
 Flexibility is key to how we work with our partners, however EWB does require students and teaching teams to follow a set of core program rules as outlined below.
 Guidance regarding the submission of student work to be shared back with EWB Australia and our community-based partners is also provided.

-- Are enrolled in a university course with one of EWB Australia’s participating universities in Australia or New Zealand, or affiliated university campus.
+- Are enrolled in a university course registered with the EWB Challenge.
+A list of participating universities can be found here.

 - Respect the privacy of all participating organisations and communities.
-Under no circumstances are participants to contact the communities or partner organisations directly.
-All questions and requests for data should be made through the discussion board on the EWB Challenge website.
+Under no circumstances are participants to contact the communities or partner organisations directly, unless given advance permission by EWB Australia.
+All questions and requests for data should be made through the discussion forum on the EWB Challenge website.

 - Comply with the EWB Challenge Submission Recommendations below.